kpturner/sails_events/README.md

 ability to edit users, create and administer events, download bookings and manually add bookings to events.
-If you think you require administrative rights, please email an existing administrator and provide the details you registered with (email address will be suffice.
+If you think you require administrative rights, please email an existing administrator and provide the details you registered with (email address will be suffice).

 Booking in
 ==========